You don’t have to have it all figured out. You just have to be willing to take the first step.

 We work together on:

-• Navigating all the pressure you feel to be the perfect husband, perfect father, perfect provider, perfect employee or perfect employer
+• Navigating the pressure you feel to be the perfect husband, perfect father, perfect provider, perfect employee or employer

-• Naming difficult emotions (because if you name it, you can tame it)
+• Naming what’s really happening inside of you (because if you name it, you can tame it)

 • Understanding anger or shutdown